Guava: Pink vs White Fruit Benefits. Leaves, Juice Medicinal Uses

 4. Fertility

 The use of guava leaves for fertility has not been scientifically proven.
 However, some research has shown that guava leaves may help to improve sperm quality and motility in men.
-In women, thse leaves may help to regulate hormones and reduce menstrual pain.
+In women, these leaves may help to regulate hormones and reduce menstrual pain.
 Guava leaves also contain antioxidants which may help reduce oxidative stress in the body, which can impact fertility.
 Some traditional cultures believe that consuming leaves can help improve fertility in men due to its high vitamin C content.
 Vitamin C is known to help increase sperm motility and sperm count.
 Studies have also found that consuming guava leaves can help reduce oxidative stress and reduce inflammation, which can play a role in male infertility.
-While leaves may have potential benefits for improving fertility in men, more research is needed to understand the effects.
-The exact length of time for taking leaves for fertility will vary depending on the individual.
 It is important to speak with a health care provider before starting any herbal supplement to ensure safety and effectiveness.
-Here’s how guava leaves can be used for fertility:

 5. Cure Wounds